Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

 Freedom of the press is constitutionally guaranteed, though the Charter of Fundamental Rights and Freedoms prohibits speech that might infringe on national security, individual rights, public health, or morality, or that may evoke hatred based on race, ethnicity, or national origin.
-Libel remains a criminal offense, but prosecutions are rare.
+Libel remains a criminal offense, but prosecutions are rare, and offenders have received only suspended sentences in recent years.
+Political satire has a long history in the country, and the courts often side with the media, protecting caricature as a valid form of criticism.
 The Press Law provides a sound basis for independent journalism, and media protections have been bolstered by Constitutional Court and other institutional rulings.
-In August 2012, a district court reversed fines imposed by police on the weekly Respekt for refusing to divulge the source of a document related to a corruption scandal.
-The court found that the information was not necessary to the police investigation.
-In March, however, the Constitutional Court rejected a complaint by the Prima television station.
-The owners claimed that their right to freedom of expression was violated by the Council for Radio and Television Broadcasting, which had fined the station 3 million koruny ($153,000) for airing a report during daytime hours about the risk-taking prank group Jackass Praha that was capable of “endangering the physical, mental, and moral development of minors.”
 According to the Institute for the Protection of Journalists, members of the Czech Syndicate of Journalists—the largest professional organization of journalists in the country—are “often consulted on media matters by judges.”